Ships of Plan Z:

 Ships of Plan Z is one of our new type of smaller book supplements.
 It has a 32-page large-format book all about the ships included in the Plan Z expansion set, both German and British.
 It’s a background book, talking about the ships themselves, their design and their construction and service (for those that actually existed).
 There are no scenarios; this one’s all about the ships.

-And then there are the new pieces: 95 of them, all German, mostly torpedo boats.
+And then there are the new pieces: 105 of them, all German, mostly torpedo boats but also flak ships, gunboats and a flight-deck cruiser.
 They are all on “long” pieces, die-cut and silky-smooth just like the pieces in Plan Z. We issued some of these before in the special Torpedo Boats set available only to the Gold Club as a special sales incentive.
 Those were laser-cut, limited-edition pieces.
 We’re replaced the artwork on some; our current printing process is very sharp and exposes flaws that were invisible before.

 Most of the pieces in Ships of Plan Z are still torpedo boats, the small destroyers fielded by the German Kriegsmarine during the Second World War.
 The early models are miniaturized destroyers, with smaller guns than real destroyers and fewer torpedoes.